-- 1. Current shares outstanding as at April 28, 2021 and 7.3 million share awards outstanding, which includes awards to be granted to employees that joined the company during Q1. - 2.
+- Current shares outstanding as at June 2, 2021 and 7.1 million share awards outstanding. - 2.
 Enterprise value is a non-GAAP measure.
 See Non-GAAP Financial Measures in the Advisories. - 3.
-Enterprise value calculated based on common shares outstanding as at April 28, 2021, a share price of \$5.50 and year end 2021 net debt of approximately \$1.0 billion. - 4.
-Pro forma shares outstanding include 34.5 million shares issued for the Acquisition and pro forma Enterprise value calculated based on pro forma shares outstanding, a share price of \$5.50 and pro forma year end 2021 net debt of approximately \$1.2 billion. - 5.
+Enterprise value calculated based on fully diluted common shares outstanding as at June 2, 2021, a share price of \$6.25 and year end 2021 net debt of approximately \$1.2 billion. - 4.
 See Oil and Gas Advisory in the Advisories for additional information on production.

-- 1. See Oil and Gas Advisory in the Advisories for additional information on production. - Free funds flow is a non-GAAP measure.
+- See Oil and Gas Advisory in the Advisories for additional information on production. - Free funds flow is a non-GAAP measure.
 See Non-GAAP Financial Measures in the Advisories. - 3.
 Discretionary funds flow is a non-GAAP measure.
 See Non-GAAP Financial Measures in the Advisories.